As an Amazon Affiliate I may earn a commission for purchases.

 There are many different conditions that can contribute to someone experiencing a fall.

-I have worked with many patients over the years who just had a second of poor judgement and fell.
-I myself have had a few hard falls: walking over a non level parking lot at an apartment complex that was covered with snow and ice, slipping on a wet garage floor, and trying to text and walk down the stairs- twice!
+Have your or your client had a second of poor judgement and fallen?.
+I myself have had a few hard falls: walking over a non level parking lot at an apartment complex that was covered with snow and ice, slipping on a wet garage floor, and trying to text and walk down the stairs- twice! 🙁

 As clinicians and family caregivers, it is important for us to look at the whole person, and complete situation, to figure out what factors may have contributed to a person’s fall.
 There are many different conditions that can play a part.